microsoft/reactxp/docs/_posts/2017-05-24-performance-tuning.md

 }
 ```

 What does this script do?
 It eliminates the require calls at the top of your modules.
 Whenever the imported variable is used within the file, it inserts a call to require.
 This means all modules are initialized immediately before their first use rather than at app startup time.
-For large apps, this can shave thousands of milliseconds from the app's startup time on slower devices.
+For large apps, this can shave seconds from the app's startup time on slower devices.

 #### Minification
 For production builds, it's important to "minify" your JavaScript.
 This process eliminates extraneous whitespace and shortens variable and method names where possible.
 It reduces the size of your JavaScript bundle on disk and in memory and speeds up parsing of your code.